Province Wide Organizations

 At first classes were held at St. Matthew’s School before moving to Holy Cross School and then to the present location of Aden Bowman Collegiate.
 Some of the first teachers were Agnes Amundrud, Doris Bietenholz, Linda Prefontaine, Rita Verma and Moni McKinstry.

-Since its founding in 1983 the German Language School has had four principals: Leslie Angele, Byron van Bryce, Marie Hüttemann and now Gabi Waidelich-Harrison.
+Since its founding in 1983 the German Language School has had four principals: Leslie Angele, Byron van Bryce, Marie Hüttemann, Gabi Waidelich-Harrison and now Kathleen Schroeder-Brass.

 Starting a language school is not an easy job.
 The principal has to find teachers who will commit their time and effort to the school.
 Obtaining teaching material is a challenge.
 Also, applying for grants to keep the school running is a very important part of the coordinator’s job.